mrlacey/Rapid-XAML-Toolkit/docs/getting-started.md

 The other solution in the 'VSIX' folder contains everything in 'RapidXamlToolkit.sln' and some extra utilities as well:

 - `BuildAnalysisUwpTestApp` is a UWP app that is used to manually test the BuildAnalysis functionality.
+- `RapidXaml.BuildAnalysis` is a shipping **NuGet** package that contains RapidXaml.AnalysisExe so that XAML Analysis can be performed as part of a build process. _[install link](https://www.nuget.org/packages/RapidXaml.BuildAnalysis/)_
 - `RapidXamlToolkit.Tests.Manual` is a test project containing tests that require additional configuration or manual verification.
 You will need to make changes to the code to run these tests.
 Look for comments in the code for details of what to change/specify.
 - `Tools/Benchmarking` is a Console app that contains a sampling of the XAML Analysis functionality and is used for monitoring performance.
 - `Tools/OptionsEmulator` is a WPF app that allows viewing the UI that is displayed in the Options dialogs without having to start an instance of Visual Studio.
 It is useful in testing.